Resources for Club Leaders

 Description: Training for presidents of 4-H clubs; running a business meeting, improving interaction among group members, programming, recreation.

 Description: Training for vice-presidents of 4-H clubs.
-The vice-president serves as chair of the program committee introduces the program participants and thanks the people who present the program.
+The vice-president serves as chair of the program committee introduces the program participants and thanks to the people who present the program.

 Description: Publication provides examples of proper meeting procedures; asking questions, making motions, elections, adjournment, etc.